 What has not changed is that the Israeli government continues to arbitrarily impede lifesaving aid from reaching Palestinians in desperate need and uses US weapons to cause indiscriminate death and destruction across Gaza.
 But in the final weeks of his term, US President Joe Biden has a unique opportunity to rectify this.
 Instead of continuing to defend Israel’s execution of the war, his administration should simply acknowledge the facts: Israel continues to block humanitarian assistance and, therefore, according to US law, cannot receive US weapons.

 Despite repeatedly claiming otherwise, Israeli authorities have hindered every aspect of the complex humanitarian mission in Gaza since the war began more than a year ago.
-The UN Office for the Coordination of Humanitarian Affairs has documented clear signs of this: trucks stuck at the border; limited crossing points and ports; restricted operating times; delayed authorization for truck drivers, medical staff, and aid workers; and a confounding array of bureaucratic impediments, such as the ever-changing list of items Israel considers potential weapons, from flashlights to surgical scissors.
+The UN Office for the Coordination of Humanitarian Affairs has documented clear signs of this: trucks stuck at the border; limited crossing points and ports; restricted operating times; delayed authorisation for truck drivers, medical staff, and aid workers; and a confounding array of bureaucratic impediments, such as the ever-changing list of items Israel considers potential weapons, from flashlights to surgical scissors.

 Meanwhile, nearly the entire population of Gaza has been forcibly displaced.
 Every quantifiable indicator of health, nutrition, water, sanitation, shelter, protection, and access to aid has plummeted below what is usually seen in conflicts.
 And aid organisations are at the mercy of Israel’s haphazard system, whereby they must notify the Israeli military of their locations to avoid being targeted in a military operation.
 The result is that more than 300 aid workers have been killed—the highest number ever recorded in a single crisis.